How to hide your country online

 Login details and cookies

-Many services ask for your address, or at least require you to state your country when you sign up to them.
+Many services ask for your address or at least require you to state your country when you sign up for them.
 This information is stored in their databases, pretty much permanently.
 Furthermore, websites can and usually do track your activities using cookies stored in your browser.
-This means that if you sign in from one country using one account, they can easily figure out if you login to a different account from another country.
+This means that if you sign in from one country using one account, they can easily figure out if you log in to a different account from another country.

-This can be prevented by clearing your browser cookies and cache frequently, or using your browser's privaty or incognito mode.
+This can be prevented by clearing your browser cookies and cache frequently or using your browser's privacy or incognito mode.
 The Tor browser mentioned above is very good for this purpose.

 How to verify that your country is hidden